 About the Author

 Christine Rains is a writer, blogger, and geek mom.
 She's married to her best friend and fellow geek living in south-central Indiana.
 They have one son who is too smart for his parents' own good and loves to pretend he's Batman.
 Christine has four degrees which help nothing with motherhood, but make her a great Jeopardy player.
 When she's not reading or writing, she's going on adventures with her son or watching cheesy movies on Syfy Channel.
 She's a member of Untethered Realms and S.C.I.F.I.
 (South Central Indiana Fiction Interface).
-She has several short stories and novellas published.
-She's had two firsts in 2015.
-Early in the year, she put out her first urban fantasy novel, Of Blood and Sorrow.
-She also had a hilarious and steamy series, Dice & Debauchery, published by Ellora's Cave.
-It's erotic romance for geeks written by a geek.
+She has one novel and several novellas and short stories published.
+In 2017, she published her biggest project to date.
+The TOTEM series is fast-paced urban fantasy weaving Inuit myths with the modern world, and it's contained in nine books.

 Frequently Asked Questions